 None of these reactions are a healthy way to respond to stress.
 In order to change them, we must first identify them.

-Social Emotional Activities and Overview: Trauma Informed Practices
+Social Emotional Activities: Trauma Informed Practices

 When we are distress intolerant, and tend to run from our problems, the problems get worse.